mglodack/docs/source/articles/continuous-integration/ssh-access.html.markdown

 + [Get my public SSH Key](#ssh-key)
 + [Generate my SSH Key](#generate-ssh-key)

+You are able to activate build debugging at the bottom of the build detail view.
+(It only works for branches still available in your repository)

 ## [Codeship Command](#codeship-command){:name="codeship-command"}

 Inside the SSH session, you have access to the Codeship command.
 It provides some convient methods to debug your project.